 Test room configuration

-For WWDD testing, place the Speech Speaker in only one location: 0.9 m from the device along the 90-degree path.
-To ensure the DUT is able to respond, say something like "Alexa, what time is it?"
+For WWDD testing, place the Speech Speaker in a single location: 0.9 m from the device along the 90-degree path.
+To make sure that the DUT is able to respond, say something like "Alexa, what time is it?"

 For full instructions, learn how to Set up your Test Environment.

-To test a device for WWDD, Amazon provides several utterance audio files with the same request, but with increasing amounts of delay between "Alexa" and the start of the request.
-For example: "Alexa, (increasing delay here) cat food to my shopping list."
+To help test a device for WWDD, Amazon provides utterance audio files with the same request, but with increasing amounts of delay between "Alexa" and the start of the request.
+For example: "Alexa, (increasing delay here) 2 plus 7 plus 1."

-During testing, you'll open an audio file with a particular delay built into the utterance and play this audio file 10 times.
+When testing, open the audio file with a particular delay built into the utterance, and then play that audio file 10 times.
 Each time, use the scoresheet to characterize the waking and the response of the device.

 How to use the utterance files

-As you play the audio files, you'll discover which of these files is the first to consistently yield the expected response.
-The filename of the audio file indicates the time delay, and thus you know the minimum time delay, the WWDD, for the device being tested.
+As you play through the audio files, note which file first consistently yields the expected response.
+The filename of the audio file indicates the time delay, giving you the minimum time delay, or the WWDD, for the device being tested.

 How to use the scoresheet

-Open the "WWDD" tab of the scoresheet.
-The row headings on the left are varying amounts of delay.
-These numbers appear in the file names found in the WWDD_utterances folder on the Speech Laptop (defined in the "Equipment" section).
+Open the WWDD tab of the scoresheet.
+The row headings on the left are varying amounts of wake word delay.
+These numbers appear in the file names found in the WWDD_utterances folder on the Speech Laptop defined in Equipment and materials.

 Here is how you characterize the waking and response:

 - w: The device woke up, but it had no response.
-Or, the response was completely wrong and not in the expected domain.
+Or, the response was both wrong and not in the expected domain.

-- 0: The device did not wake up.
+- 0: The device failed to wake up.

-In these steps, assess the DUT for WWDD by playing each audio file 10 times, then annotating the results in the scoresheet provided.
+In these steps, assess the DUT for WWDD by playing each audio file 10 times, and then annotate the results in the scoresheet provided.

 Prepare the test files

 To play the WWDD utterance files: On the Speech Laptop, open the WWDD_utterances folder.
-To ensure the device responds to an audio file, repeat the following steps as needed:
+To make sure that the device responds to an audio file, repeat the following steps as needed: